nzakas/understandinges6/manuscript/03-Functions.md

 var notAPerson = Person("Nicholas");  // throws error
 ```

-Here, the `this` value is checked to see if it's an instance of the constructor, and if so, it continues as normal.
+Here, the `this` value is checked to see if it's an instance of the constructor, and if so, execution continues as normal.
 If `this` isn't an instance of `Person`, then an error is thrown.
 This works because the `[[Construct]]` method creates a new instance of `Person` and assigns it to `this`.
 Unfortunately, this approach is not completely reliable because `this` can be an instance of `Person` without using `new`, for example:

 ```js
 function Person(name) {